Neotys-Labs/AppDynamics/README.md

 ## Analyse results in NeoLoad

 - All the metrics retrieved from AppDynamics are available on the NeoLoad Controller (live during the test, and after the test is executed), in the **External Data** tab.
-- The most recent metric values sent from AppDynamics are still some minutes in the past compared to the current time.
+- The most recent metric values sent from AppDynamics are still a few minutes in the past compared to the current time.
 Some metric values are so missed at the end of NeoLoad tests.
 <p align="center"><img src="/screenshots/AppDynamicsNeoLoadExternalDataGraphs.png" alt="NeoLoad Graphs External Data" /></p>

 ## NeoLoad Error Codes
-* NL-APP_DYNAMICS_ACTION-01: Issue while parsing advanced action arguments.
+* NL-APP_DYNAMICS_ACTION-01: Issue while parsing Advanced Action arguments.
 * NL-APP_DYNAMICS_ACTION-02: Technical Error.
 See details for more information.
 * NL-APP_DYNAMICS_ACTION-03: Failed to retrieve metrics data from AppDynamics.
 See details for more information.
-* NL-APP_DYNAMICS_ACTION-04: Not enough delay between the two executions of the AppDynamics advanced action.
+* NL-APP_DYNAMICS_ACTION-04: Not enough delay between the two executions of the AppDynamics Advanced Action.
 Make sure to have at least 60 seconds pacing on the Actions container.

 ## ChangeLog
 * Version 1.0.0 (September 15, 2018): Initial release.